With Live Circles Orphax returns to Moving Furniture Records with his new album.

 Earlier he recorded a work Circles which he released as EP, though now a more developed version comes out as Live Circles.

-Live Circles is released on limited CD in an edition of 104, with a total of 15 in a special edition with a bonus remix EP.
+Live Circles is released on limited CD in an edition of 104, with a total of 15 in a special edition with a bonus remix EP and digital.

 You can order the CD through our webshop.